project-trident/trident-build/README.md

    * **ports** : Build/sign ports packages.
 Corresponds to "cd release && make poudriere".
 The "PKGSIGNKEY" or "PKG_REPO_SIGNING_KEY" environment variable must be set for this stage in order to sign the packages.
    * **release** : Build ISO files and artifacts.
 Corresponds to "cd release && make release".
    * **manifest** : Generate a manifest of all non-base packages ("artifacts/pkg.list")
+   * **sign_artifacts** : Sign all the ISO files (if a key is provided), generate makesums, and generate a manifest.json file containing links/information about all the ISO artifact files.

 #### Extra supported/required fields in the TrueOS JSON manifest:
+**NOTE:** The macro "%%PWD%%" can be used anywhere in the JSON manifest to insert the path to the directory which contains the JSON manifest file.
+This is useful if an option in the manifest requires a full path (such as a "local" iso-overlay setting), but the location of the build repository might be programmatically generated via automation procedures.

+**Additional JSON manifest fields**
    * "base-github-org" : [Required] (string) Name of the organization on GitHub (example: "trueos")
    * "base-github-repo" : [Required] (string) Name of the repository on GitHub (example: "trueos")
    * "base-github-tag" : [Required] (string) Tag name or commit ID to fetch from the GitHub org/repo